Wales basic income: Drakeford hopes pilot will continue

 Brandon said: "It has made a massive difference in my life.
 I wouldn't be able to do the things I do now without it."

-Brandon met senior Welsh ministers at the Senedd on Tuesday to discuss how he had been using the basic income, and said he would like to see the scheme continue beyond the pilot for the sake of his younger brothers, who are currently in care.
+Brandon met senior Welsh ministers at the Senedd on Tuesday to discuss how he had been using the basic income and said he would like to see the scheme continue beyond the pilot for the sake of his younger brothers, who are currently in care.

 Sally said although Brandon had budgeted wisely with her support, there had been "some months when he hasn't wanted to save so much".